-Wireless Security — It’s YOUR Responsibility
+Wireless LAN Security — It’s YOUR Responsibility

+Wireless LAN Security and Intrusion Detection are of utmost importance today.
 The risks of a wireless security breach to businesses, government, education and health care are growing daily.
 Cracking methods have become much more sophisticated, innovative and more accessible with easy-to-use Windows or Linux-based tools being made available on the web at no charge.
 The COST of a wireless security breach can easily reach into the millions for smaller organizations and hundreds of millions for larger institutions.
 Some organizations that have no wireless access points installed do not feel that they need to address wireless security concerns.
 They are WRONG.
 If a laptop is plugged into the corporate network, a cracker can break in through the wireless card-equipped laptop and gain access to the wired network.

-Security-conscious enterprises are fortifying their wireless LANs with a layered approach to security that resembles the accepted security practices of wired networks.
+Wireless LAN Security-conscious enterprises are fortifying their wireless LANs with a layered approach to security that resembles the accepted security practices of wired networks.
 This layered approach to security addresses all network components:

 - Secure Wireless LAN Devices